 A land of serene beauty and unabashed magnificence, Ladakh is a scenic wonderland that is flanked by the Himalayas and the Karakoram range.
 Its distinctive landscape is flecked by mountainscapes, desertscapes, perennial streams, and surreal crystal blue water bodies.
 It is without a doubt a land that will leave you in awe of its tranquillity and enthralled by its sheer resplendence.

-- A seven-night/eight-day in the lap of the Himalayas
+- Six-nights/seven-days in the lap of the Himalayas

 - Perfectly designed Tour to cover all the famous sights